Extremal metrics involving scalar curvature

-\end{theo} For the case of $M = M_{0}$ and $f = \mathrm{id}_{M}$, he also gave the following type of rigidity theorem. \begin{theo}[{\cite[Theorem 2]{listing2010scalar}}] Suppose $(M^{n}, g_{0})$ is an oriented spin closed Riemannian manifold of dimension $n = 4k +1~(k \in \mathbb{N})$ with nonnegative curvature operator, positive Ricci curvature and non-vanishing Kervaire semicharacteristic $\sigma(M) \neq 0$.
+For example, the standard even-dimensional spheres satisfy the assumption of Theorem \ref{theo-listing-1}.
+For the case of $M = M_{0}$ and $f = \mathrm{id}_{M}$, he also gave the following type of rigidity theorem. \begin{theo}[{\cite[Theorem 2]{listing2010scalar}}] Suppose $(M^{n}, g_{0})$ is an oriented spin closed Riemannian manifold of dimension $n = 4k +1~(k \in \mathbb{N})$ with nonnegative curvature operator, positive Ricci curvature and non-vanishing Kervaire semicharacteristic $\sigma(M) \neq 0$.
 If $g$ is a Riemannian metric on $M$ satisfying

 then there is a positive constant $c > 0$ such that $g = c \cdot g_{0}$.
 Here, $\| g_{0} \|_{2, g} = \mathrm{area}(\mathrm{id}_{M})$ is defined by (\ref{eq-2-norm}) below. \end{theo} The condition that a metric has nonnegative curvature operator is preserved under the Ricci flow.
 Moreover, on a closed manifold, the condition that a metric has positive Ricci curvature is also preserved under the Ricci flow for a sufficiently short time.
 The Ricci flow solution $g(t)$ is homothetic (i.e. $g(t) = c(t) \phi(t)^{*} g_{0}$ where $c(t)$ is a positive constant and $\phi(t)$ is a diffeomorphism for each $t$) if and only if the initial metric $g_{0}$ is Einstein up to a diffeomorphism.
-Hence, in dimension three, if $g_{0}$ is non-Einstein metric satisfying the assumption of the above theorem \ref{theo-listing-1} or \ref{theo-listing-2}, then it should be able to obtain a family of metrics (which is a solution of the Ricci flow equation starting at $g_{0}$) that satisfies the assumption of each theorem and is not merely a positive constant multiple of the original metric $g_{0}$.
+Hence, if $g_{0}$ is non-Einstein metric satisfying the assumption of the above theorem \ref{theo-listing-1} or \ref{theo-listing-2}, then it should be able to obtain a family of metrics (which is the solution of the Ricci flow equation starting at $g_{0}$) that satisfies the assumption of each theorem and is not merely a positive constant multiple of the original metric $g_{0}$.